 The fear of lifting so many weights holds down some individuals.
 While others are not ready to stay true to the process; just like they say, “the process is as important as the goal.”

-Regardless of the position you find yourself in, you can use building muscular legs, and this process isn’t as tedious as you think.
-The exercises this article will share with you to create muscular legs involve dumbbells.
+Regardless of the position you find yourself in, you can use dumbbells to build muscular legs, and this process isn’t as tedious as you think.
+The exercises this article will share to create muscular legs are simple but effective.

 How can dumbbells help to build muscular legs?

-Another good thing about engaging in exercises that involve dumbbells is that you can do them anywhere, especially at home.
-Several exercises involve dumbbells and are used to tone and build the legs, and here is a list of these exercises and how to do them.
+Another good thing about dumbbell exercises is that you can do them anywhere, especially at home.
+Several activities involve dumbbells which are used to tone and build the legs.

 Leg exercises involving dumbbells